Property Tips by Chartered Surveyors from the Haynes House Manual series

-Although it’s true that traditional High Street agents have enjoyed years of easy pickings, their job is rarely as simple as we sometimes imagine.
-Much of the donkey work, such as accompanying endless viewings and patiently holding chains together, gets carried out below the public’s radar.
-Although it’s now easier than ever to sell privately, the vast majority of properties are still bought through estate agents, who are by far the biggest source of homes for sale.
+Although estate agency is a highly competitive business, many traditional High Street agents have enjoyed many years of very sizeable profits.
+However, their job is rarely as simple as we sometimes imagine.
+Much of the donkey work, such as accompanying viewings and patiently holding chains together, gets carried out below the public’s radar.

 The law says…